-- All files in the volume must be labeled in the same manner; that is, all must be standard labeled files or all must be unlabeled files. - 2.
+- 1. All files in the volume must be labeled in the same manner; that is, all must be standard labeled files or all must be unlabeled files. - 2.
 All files in the volume must be recorded in the same density. - 3.
 All files in the volume must be recorded in the same mode (translate, convert, or parity). - 4.
 If the last file on a multifile reel is continued on a subsequent reel, the two reels constitute an aggregate.
 The restrictions in 1-3 apply to all volumes of the aggregate.
 In addition, all volumes of the aggregate must be either 7- or 9-track (7-track and 9-track reels may not be mixed in the same aggregate). - Standard labeled 7-track tapes, if prepositioned, should be prepositioned to a point just before a HDR1 record.
 Otherwise, tape data checks or runaway may occur.

-Refer to the IBM System/3 Model 15 System Control Programming Reference Manual, GC21-5077, for a discussion of tape multifile volumes.
+Refer to the IBM System/3 Model 15 System Control Programming Reference Manual, GC21-5077 and System/3 Control Programming Concepts and Reference Manual, GC21-5162, for discussions of tape multifile volumes.
+How to Supply OCL Statements for the Model 6